 Your home’s crawl spaces, basements, and attics provide the ideal habitat for these mice due to their lack of human activity and damp, dark environments.
 Squeaking noises within your walls and baseboards.
 If you spot mice droppings (they’re small, dark, and have pointy ends).
 If you smell something somewhat stale in a specific area of your home, you may have a mouse infestation.
 The same goes if your pets seem interested in a particular area.
 If you spot gnaw and scratch marks on walls and furniture, or if you spot mice tracks.
 Chewed up food packages, newspapers, and other small materials around your home are often signs that mice are building a nest.
 A good rodent control program will help keep you protected.

 Very impressed with Planet Friendly!
 I called on Friday afternoon and the owner of the company, Gene, showed up at my house Saturday morning and personally diagnosed my crawl space problem.
 Very knowledgeable, honest and thorough assessment of the problem.
 I rarely write reviews but feel compelled due to the outstanding level of attention and service.Johnathan

 Very knowledgable and willing to work with you to genuenally solve the issue wheather using thier service or teaching you how to do it yourself.
 Looking fowardwd to building a relationship with these folks.Rob

-Why do I keep getting mice in my house?
+How to get rid of mice?
+Why do I keep getting them in my house?

 Mice need three things to be a pest in and around your home; food, habitat and access.
 Controlling these three areas both inside and outside the house are critical.